Organizations Helping Refugees

 The United States has an aid system in need of aid!
 Our current institutions can't keep up with the rapidly increasing demand for people displaced by conflict and climate change.
 NeedsList addresses the need for innovation in the humanitarian sector with a marketplace connecting local NGOs with individual and corporate donors.
 NGOs in the field can list itemized needs for goods, services, or donations in real time.
 Donors can immediately meet needs by purchasing directly from local suppliers on NeedsList, donating funds, and completing tasks.
 Contact: Natasha Friedus@needslist4good, +33 6 68 87 47 06,

-Sarah Lawrence College Office of Community Partnerships is part of a Consortium of Colleges (Bard and Vassar) whose curriculum and campus activities, students and professors explore the worldwide refugee crisis and the humanitarian efforts to address solutions.
+Sarah Lawrence College & the Office of Community Partnerships SLC's curriculum, campus activities, students and professors explore the worldwide refugee crisis and the humanitarian efforts to address solutions both locally and abroad.

 Save the Syrian Children